OpenNebula/marketplace-docs/source/service/oneke.rst

 .. important::

     The `Retain reclaim policy <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain>`_ may protect your persistent data from accidental removal.
-Always backup your data!
+Always back up your data!

-Create a NGINX Deployment
+Create an NGINX Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To deploy a NGINX instance, using the PVC created previously, apply the following manifest using ``kubectl``:
+To deploy an NGINX instance using the PVC created previously, apply the following manifest using ``kubectl``:

 .. code-block:: yaml